freeCodeCamp/chinese/chinese/articles/git-rebase-handbook.md

 Try to think about it given the history graph and what you've learned about the `--onto` flag for the `rebase` command.

-Well, you want to "replace" the parent of your first commit on `feature_branch_2`, which is "Commit 14", to be on top of `main` branch, in this case, "Commit 12", rather than the beginning of `feature_branch_1`, in this case, "Commit 13".
-So again, you will be creating a _new base,_ this time for the first commit on `feature_branch_2`.
+Well, you want to "replace" the parent of your first Commit on `feature_branch_2`, which is "Commit 14", to be on top of `main` branch, in this case, "Commit 12", rather than the beginning of `feature_branch_1`, in this case, "Commit 13".
+So again, you will be creating a _new base,_ this time for the first Commit on `feature_branch_2`.

 ![image-271](https://www.freecodecamp.org/news/content/images/2023/06/image-271.png)